TerenceTamuka/handy-man-services-fullstack-project/README.md

 User authentication methods were implemented to ensure that if a user wants to book a service, they would either have to login if they are already registered or register first then make a booking request.
 The registration form also has an option for if user wants to view their password if they click on the __eye icon__.

 Login and logout pages were created to facilitate full and secure authentication.
 Each time a user logs in or out, a session message feedback displays below the navbar.
+If a user trys to login with either an incorrect password or username, an on-screen feedback will be given for them to enter correct username or password.

+A required feature was also implemented to ensure a user has provided both their username and password fields.

 - *__Register or Sign in to book a service:__*
 ![Registration form](static/images/registration-form.png)